stickster/pulsecaster/README.md

 A PulseAudio based podcasting application

 Thanks to Harry Karvonen for his Python ctypes-based bindings for PulseAudio.
+(These are now removed in favor of the pulsectl module.)
 Thanks also to Jürgen Geuter for helping me understand distutils and contributing some fixes.

 ## Instructions